JSmith1826/BB_parks/Notes Sunday Afternoon.md

+### Idea to start with

+convert all of the negative values in the coordinates to positive
+    should be able to do it with a lambda function this may be whats causing the issue with the max distance calculation the min distance function if working though I need to check the projection and ration again because the distances seem a little shorter than expected

+## End of the night Tuesday 12-13

 ## Idea for how to calculate distances

 Need to convert my fop polygons into linestrings that only have the points from the outside wall.